 400 kV substation arrangements

-The dependency of secure power is increasing in the society which leads to higher demands on the availability of electric power.
-The availability (Willis 2000) can be defined as the fraction of time that the electric power is available in a certain point in the network during a given time interval.
+The dependency on secure power is increasing in society which leads to higher demands on the availability of electric power.
+The availability can be defined as the fraction of time that the electric power is available at a certain point in the network during a given time interval.

-The complement to availability is called unavailability and is the fraction of time that the electric power is unavailable in a certain point in the network during a given time interval.
+The complement to availability is called unavailability and is the fraction of time that the electric power is unavailable at a certain point in the network during a given time interval.

-The nuclear power stations O1, O2 and O3 in Simpevarp (OKG 2008), which are owned by the company OKG AB, produces approximately 10% of the total consumption of electricity in Sweden.
+The nuclear power stations O1, O2, and O3 in Simpevarp, which are owned by the company OKG AB, produces approximately 10% of the total consumption of electricity in Sweden.
 O2 and O3 are directly connected to a 400 kV substation owned by Svenska Kraftnät that is built on OKG’s territory.
 O1 is as well connected to the 400 kV substation but through a 130 kV substation.

 Svenska Kraftnät has proposed a two-breaker arrangement design for the new substation and asked OKG AB to give their opinion on the suggested design.
-The suggested design consists of double busbars and double disconnecting circuit breakers, disconnecting circuit breakers (DCBs), which has the disconnector function integrated in the circuit breaker.
+The suggested design consists of double busbars and double disconnecting circuit breakers, disconnecting circuit breakers (DCBs), which have the disconnector function integrated into the circuit breaker.
 The DCBs are meant to replace the conventional combination of circuit breakers and separate disconnectors.

 The existing substation consists of four busbars of which one is a transfer busbar used to bypass faults in the event of fault in any of the devices in the substation.
 The existing substation has a relatively large flexibility to change connection by operation of circuit breakers and disconnectors.